machellerogden/jquery-inputSlider/README.md

 Add your own custom styles and enjoy.

-_Advanced usage instructions coming soon..._
+_Advanced usage instructions coming soon... or just read the source and figure it out for yourself._